kecsou/tp-docker-compose-2/README.md

 # TP docker-compose-2
+Your rendering must be done throug a private repository of yours where you will have to invite me.

 The purpose of this exercise is to create a connection between your application and two databases (mongodb and postgres).

+Your application is nodejs based, therefore your will need the following commands for running your application:
+  - yarn install
+  - yarn start

+If you don't have yarn you can use npm as well (``npm install`` and ``npm start``).

 # Step 1
 You have to contenerize your nodejs application by creating a Dockerfile.

-Your rendering must be done throug a private repository of yours where you will have to invite me.

 # Step 2
 You have to find a way to make your application interact with the two databses.